ukparliament/weeknotes.data-search/2018/26/index.md

 ### Customer service of the week award...

-...goes to mighty Samu, who helped a chap called Alasdair with [a query about searching the House of Commons division API](https://twitter.com/langsamu/status/1012322076517117952).
+...goes to mighty Samu, who helped a chap called Alasdair with [a query about searching the House of Commons divisions API](https://twitter.com/langsamu/status/1012322076517117952).
 Samu gave him a workaround and [Alasdair went away happy](https://twitter.com/Hulavoo/status/1012336350807384065).

 ### Employee of the week award...